Team-Rudra-Robocon/Documentation/src/chapter_1.md

-# Chapter 1 - Basics / Introduction
+# Chapter 1 - Basics / Introduction Checking if it updates
 ## lec 1
  <P> Introduction to ROS2 ,what is that and how it is used